FIEO FIEO

 The Indian Chamber of Commerce and the Trade Promotion Council of India issue the COO.
 This certificate is crucial for Indian exporters to verify the Indian origin of the exported commodities.
 It confirms that India wholly obtains, manufactures, or produces the exported goods.
 Entities globally widely issue Certificates of Origin to facilitate international trade and commerce.

-Significance of the COO
+Significance of the Certificate of Origin

-The CO holds significant importance in the transportation of goods across borders.
+The COO holds significant importance in the transportation of goods across borders.
 It serves as proof of the country where the product was manufactured, ensuring transparency and preventing any fraudulent attempts to manipulate the country of origin.

-When the origin of goods is clearly evident, it simplifies the process of imposing duties or granting exemptions on the product.
+When the origin of goods is evident, it simplifies the process of imposing duties or granting exemptions on the product.
 Moreover, the ability to import goods is of utmost importance, as certain countries have restrictions on specific goods, and non-compliance with these regulations can result in severe penalties.

 For this reason, numerous stakeholders engage in international trade and provide information about the country of origin for their products.
-Both officials and consumers involved in transportation are keen on knowing the country of origin for each individual item.
+Both officials and consumers involved in transportation are keen on knowing the country of origin for each item.

 In many instances, buyers typically seek certification from the chamber of commerce alone.
 However, there are situations where they may qualify for utilising the Generalised System of Preferences (GSP) implemented in certain countries.
 It is essential to have an accurate duplicate of the commercial transaction invoice accompanying the certification for the certification to be granted.

-When is a COO Needed?
+When Is a COO Needed?

 Issuing a CO becomes compulsory when products are being exported from a specific country.
 Adhering to this requirement is essential for anyone engaging in business activities in foreign markets.
 The availability of certification is not limited to nearby cities or even within the country itself.